-Additional Info: Check Slice Credit Card & apply.
+Additional Info: Check Features of AU Bank Credit Card & apply.

 Generally, the interest rates on the credit card come within a range between 2.5% to 3.5% every month.
 The variation in the interest rates can take place from the distinct issuers of credit cards.

 You should pay the bill of your credit card in full amount or you should pay the amount before the due date over.
 You can check your credit card billing cycle In this way, you can avoid paying any interest on the credit card bill.

 The period of credit-fee is not present for those users, who have not paid their credit card bill before the due date.
 The unpaid outstanding amount of the user can continue to accumulate interest charges.

 Yes.
 The interest would be charged on your credit card's remaining balance even if you pay your card's minimum amount due.